Lumbini- Lord Buddha's birthplace is a sacred pilgrimage site for Buddhist and Hindu followers in Nepal's Rupandehi District.

-This Ashoka Pillar is located in Lumbini close to the Indian border.
-It is one of many stone pillars built by the Indian Emperor Ashoka during his reign in the 3rd century BC.
-Today, only 19 pillars remain that have inscriptions, most of which are found in India.
-The one located in Lumbini holds a particular importance as it is the oldest inscription found in Nepal.
-It also commemorate Ashoka's visit to Buddha’s birthplace after he converted to Buddhism.
-The Ashokan Pillar in Lumbini stands at 6 meters and is made from pink sandstone.
-The pillar was lost until 1896 when a team of Nepalese archaeologists rediscovered it.
-What might seem like just a commemorative pillar by a long dead King actually has quite an intricate linage and historical standing.
+This Ashoka Pillar is an integral part of the world heritage site -Lumbini.
+The Indian Emperor Ashoka built the pillar during his reign in the 3rd century BC.
+The one located in Lumbini holds particular importance as it is the oldest inscription found in Nepal.
+It also represents Ashoka's visit to the birthplace of Buddha after he converted to Buddhism.
+The Ashokan Pillar in Lumbini, made of pink sandstone, sits at 6 meters.
+Until 1896, no one was aware of the pillar, and it only came to exist after Nepalese archaeologists rediscovered it.
+It may look like a mere memorial pillar of a long-dead King, but it has quite an intricate lineage and historical standing.

-Ashoka ended the military expansion of the Muaryan Empire which continued on with nearly 40 years of relative peace and prosperity after the war.
-The Muaryan dynasty lasted fifty more years after Ashoka died.
-While most of the Ashoka's accomplishments would have disappeared into history, credit is given to him for recording much of his life.
-This came in the form of many pillars and boulders with inscriptions written onto them.
-Ashoka was said to have visited Lumbini around 249 BC.
+Ashoka ended the Mauryan Empire's military expansion, which continued with nearly 40 years of relative peace and prosperity after the war.
+The Mauryan dynasty lasted fifty more years after Ashoka died.
+While most of Ashoka's accomplishments would have disappeared into history, the monument's records put a time zone of his life.
+His keepsakes came in the shape of several pillars and boulders with inscriptions written on them.
+Legend says that Ashoka visited Lumbini around 249 BC.

 The Sacred Pond

-The sacred pond called Puskarini is where legend says Maya Devi bathed before giving birth.
-Today it’s been renovated and is filled with turtles.
-During the twilight and late evenings, the pond gives off a nice reflection of the Maya Devi Temple, making it look ethereal in the religious ambiance.
+The holy pond called Puskarini is where the legend claims that Maya Devi was bathing before giving birth.
+It has been renovated today and is full of turtles.
+During the dusk and late evenings, the pond gives off an outstanding reflection of Maya Devi's Temple, making it appear ethereal in a religious atmosphere.